KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

-## How to create a custom keyboard action handler
+## How to create a custom action handler

 You can create a custom ``KeyboardActionHandler`` to customize how keyboard actions are handled, or to handle actions that have no default behavior.